Jtnpals/practice_sourcetree/readme.md

-This is test file for training sourcetree
+This is test file for training sourcetree.